EssiasSouza/Automible/README.md

 ### Credentials Handling

-* If a global username is provided, each line in `Inventory.txt` is treated as an IP address.
+* If a global username is provided, each line in `Inventory` is treated as an IP address.
 * Otherwise, each line is parsed as a JSON string containing full connection details.

 ### Logging

-* All results and errors are appended to `Essiasble.log`.
+* All results and errors are appended to `Automible.log`.

 ### Command Execution